Lustidrike/pt-point-exchange/README.md

 # pt-point-exchange
 A Discord bot written in Python 3 that is used by the Project Tamriel and Tamriel Rebuilt modding communities.

-# About the provice mods
+# About the province mods
 Project Tamriel (https://www.project-tamriel.com/) and Tamriel Rebuilt (https://www.tamriel-rebuilt.org/) are collaborative Elder Scrolls video game mods that aim to create various provinces of the fictional game world "Tamriel" in the game "Morrowind".

 # About the name